-Title Key WHMP Responsibilities Corrective maintenance actions and preventative maintenance actions to be taken for wildlife hazards management and control verification.
-Environmental Department Receiving wildlife strike reports from the wildlife hazard coordinator or wildlife hazards controllers.
+Title Key WHMP Responsibilities Environmental Department Receiving wildlife strike reports from the wildlife hazard coordinator or wildlife hazards controllers.
 Wildlife existence notification receiving from ATC and then verification of wildlife hazards controllers moving to the place of wildlife existence.
 Database formation including wildlife species, numbers, sizes, date and time of existence, local movements, behaviours, the most suitable way of dispersing, etc Wildlife hazards management plan evaluating for effectiveness and verification of its compliance with the original wildlife hazard assessment (Ecological study).
 Preparing under direct supervision of aerodrome operator for the local wildlife hazards control and management committee and other relevant meetings.
 Follow-up decisions and recommendations taken by the mentioned above committee.
-Other governmental municipalities (such as agriculture offices/, state national environmental offices, and others) Advance cooperation and coordination with airport management regarding land use planning for those located in airport vicinity.
+Other government municipalities (such as) agriculture offices, state or national environmental offices etc. Advance cooperation and coordination with airport management regarding land use planning for those located in airport vicinity.
 Exchange information on research and development in airport wildlife control.
 Providing and updating much relevant information for those in the aviation community.

-The aerodrome operator can affect the key responsibilities to different department if it has a different organization.
+The aerodrome operator can assign the key responsibilities to a different department if it has a different organization.

-Appendix D - Wildlife hazard management assessment checklist
+Appendix D - Wildlife Hazard Management Assessment Checklist

-Name of Aerodrome: •••••• Nan ne of Operator: Inspector(s) Name (s): •••••• Item Yes No N/A Remark 1 Has Bird/Wildlife Control Officer(s) at the site been appointed and responsibilities assigned?
+Name of Aerodrome: Inspection Da Date: . ate: Name of Operator: Item Yes No N/A Remark 1 Has the Bird/Wildlife Control Officer(s) at the site been appointed and responsibilities assigned?
 2 Has a training programme been developed to train those involved in Bird/Wildlife Control Programme?
 3 Have the control officer(s) being trained accordingly?
 4 Has the Bird/Wildlife Control Co-Coordinating Committee been established with well-defined responsibilities?
-5 Has a Bird/Wildlife Control Programme (Management Plan) been developed?
-6 Is level of implementation of measures in control programme (including those below) satisfactory?
+5 Has the Bird/Wildlife Control Programme (Management Plan) been developed?
+6. Is level of implementation of measures in control programme (including those below) satisfactory?
 7 Does the Aerodrome Operator maintain an observation log?
 Does the content of the log give an indication of the actual status during inspection 8 Does the aerodrome operator on a regular basis remove the attraction to birds particularly water, food, nesting sites and resting places?
 9 Does the operator maintain a wildlife/bird dispersal log?
 Does the content of the log give an indication of the actual status during inspection?
-10 Does the PACA/Aerodrome Operator regulate the creation of refuse dumps that would attract birds in the vicinity of the aerodrome where the safety of aircraft operations is affected?
+10 Does the CAA/Aerodrome Operator regulate the creation of refuse dumps that would attract birds in the vicinity of the aerodrome where the safety of aircraft operations is affected?
 11 Has a reporting procedure been documented covering all aspects of the Bird/Wildlife Control Programme?
 12 Does the Aerodrome Operator keep records of timely reports on bird strike incidents or accidents occurring at the aerodrome?
 13 Does the Aerodrome Operator submit reports to the CAA for onward submission to ICAO on a regular basis, bird strike reports to facilitate effective use of the IBIS programme?
 14 Does the operator make available information on the presence of birds and associated hazards to ATC for advising arriving and departing aircrafts?
 15 Has a list of all bird/wildlife attractants at the aerodrome been completed?
 16 Has a list of all birds/wildlife surrounding the aerodrome been completed?
 17 Has a Land Use Plan been established with regard to effective land use on and off the aerodrome as it pertains to the bird/wildlife control programme?